Rome Travel Guide

-Rome is capital city of modern Italy, and has been a hub of culture and civilisation for thousands of years.
+Rome is the capital city of modern Italy, and has been a hub of culture and civilisation for thousands of years.
 It's hard to imagine the western world without the impact of ancient Rome.
-After all, we have the Roman's to thank for straight roads, plumbing and fast food!
+As they say in the classics, what have the Romans ever done for us?
+(Apart from better sanitation and medicine and education and irrigation and public health and roads and a freshwater system and baths and public order?)

 The eternal city is a mesmerising mix of contemporary Italy and ancient history, so no matter what you're looking for, there's plenty to do in Rome.
 The city attracts millions of visitors every year but fret not, you won't be overrun and trampled underfoot; if you step away from the tourist hotspots you'll find some of the best nightlife, food and drink in all of Rome.